Continuous Hamiltonian dynamics on digital quantum computers without discretization error

 \textbf{\emph{Interpolation between quantum time evolution and path integral representation.}}--- Some comments about the upper and lower limits of the angle $\tau$ are in order.
-When $\tau\to 0$, the different gates $e^{i\tau O_n}$ commute at order $\tau$ and there are increasingly more gates drawn from the Poisson process.
-With probability $1$ in this limit, a single tetris $|\psi_T\rangle$ is equal to the exact time evolution $e^{iHt}|0\rangle$, and the attenuation factor \eqref{attenuation} is equal to $1$.
-When $\tau=\pi/2$, we have $e^{i\tau O_n}=iO_n$, and so when $O_n$ is a string of Pauli operators, the gates can be implemented with only one-qubit gates.
-Each tetris $|\psi_T\rangle$ remains thus a product state in the $Z$ basis and describes a classical trajectory in discrete time.
+When $\tau\to 0$, the different rotations $e^{i\tau O_n}$ commute at order $\tau$ and there are increasingly more rotations drawn from the Poisson process.
+With probability $1$ in this limit, a single configuration $|\psi_T\rangle$ is equal to the exact time evolution $e^{iHt}|0\rangle$, and the attenuation factor \eqref{attenuation} is equal to $1$.
+When $\tau=\pi/2$, we have $e^{i\tau O_n}=iO_n$, and so when $O_n$ is a string of Pauli operators, the rotations can be implemented with only one-qubit gates.
+Each configuration $|\psi_T\rangle$ remains thus a product state in the $Z$ basis and describes a classical trajectory in discrete time.
 Thus \eqref{formula} becomes akin to a path integral representation, in the sense that a quantum expectation value is expressed as an averaging over exponentially many classical trajectories.

-These two limits provide an interesting intepretation of our algorithm as an \emph{interpolation} between a single quantum trajectory for $\tau=0$, and exponentially many classical trajectories for $\tau=\pi/2$.
-Intermediate values of $\tau$ near $\pi/2$ allow one to decrease the entanglement present in each tetris $|\psi_T\rangle$ compared to the exact time-evolved state $e^{iHt}|0\rangle$, but at the cost of increasing the number of samples required through the attenuation factor \eqref{attenuation}.
-This could find applications in the classical simulation of quantum dynamics, where the major obstacle is the entanglement in $e^{iHt}|0\rangle$ that grows linearly with time.
-One could instead implement \eqref{formula} classically by choosing $\tau>0$ such that each tetris $|\psi_T\rangle$ has little enough entanglement to be implemented with tensor network techniques.
-This would come at the cost of summing over multiple samples because of the attenuation factor \eqref{attenuation}, but this sampling can be efficiently parallellized.
+These two limits provide thus an interesting interpretation of our algorithm as an \emph{interpolation} between a single quantum trajectory for $\tau=0$, and exponentially many classical trajectories for $\tau=\pi/2$.
+Intermediate values of $\tau$ near $\pi/2$ allow one to decrease the entanglement present in each configuration $|\psi_T\rangle$ compared to the exact time-evolved state $e^{iHt}|0\rangle$, but at the cost of increasing the number of samples required through the attenuation factor \eqref{attenuation}.
+This could find applications in the classical simulation of quantum dynamics.